 “They just couldn’t stand the shame of the way they were all cast as paedophiles and abusers,” said Mr Randall, before his passing.

 It’s an unhappiness that is also palpable across the rest of the Northern Territory.
-A subsequent federal government review of the NT intervention released found that incidents of attempted suicide and self-harm in Aboriginal communities had more than quadrupled in communities since the launch of the NT intervention.
+A subsequent federal government review of the NT intervention found that incidents of attempted suicide and self-harm in Aboriginal communities had more than quadrupled in communities since the launch of the NT intervention.

 More broadly, school attendance rates across NT intervention communities have actually dropped, down across the board on pre-intervention numbers.

-At the same time, starvation rates and anaemia rates spiked immediately after the intervention was launched, and reports of alcohol-related violence have more than doubled.
+At the same time, starvation rates and anaemia rates spiked immediately after the intervention was launched, and reports of alcohol-related violence more than doubled.